Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Wireless Resource Allocation Problem

-In~\eqref{eq:nonparam_problem}, we wrote $\f = (f_1, \ldots, f_N)^\top$ to denote the vector-valued function whose $i$th entry $f_i$ corresponds to the constraint utility of $i$th agent.
-Note that the objective and the constraints are derived based on the \emph{ergodic average} network performance vector, rather than the instantaneous performance vector [c.f.~\eqref{eq:ergodic-performance-function}].
-The goal of the resource allocation problem is, therefore, to derive the optimal vector of resource allocation decisions $\bbp^\star(\bbH)$ that maximizes the objective utility $f_0$ while satisfying the constraint utility $\bbf$ for any given $\h$.
+In~\eqref{eq:nonparam_problem}, we wrote $\f = (f_1, \ldots, f_N)^\top$ to denote the vector-valued function whose $i$th entry $f_i$ corresponds to the constraint utility of the $i$th agent.
+Note that the objective and the constraints are defined in terms of the \emph{ergodic average} network performance vector, rather than the instantaneous performance vector [cf.~\eqref{eq:ergodic-performance-function}].
+The goal is to find the optimal allocations $\bbp^\star(\bbH)$ that maximize the objective utility $f_0$ while satisfying all constraint utilities $\bbf$ for any given $\h$.

+\begin{remark} Although we instantiate $\bbH$ in terms of large-scale channel gains, our formulation, algorithms, and the theoretical analysis carry through unchanged if $\bbH$ instead represents noisy, quantized, or otherwise imperfect measurements. \end{remark}